elixir-lang/elixir/docs/2_diving_in.md

       x * 2
     end)

-For this reason, a good rule of thumb is to always use the stab version `->` when defining functions.
+A good rule of thumb is: always use `->/end` when defining functions with `fn`, use `do/end` for all other structures.
+If we follow this rule, everything works transparently.

 ## 2.6 Control flow structures